bruvellu/cephalic-furrow/3-text/furrow.md

-To understand the causes of ectopic folding in btd and eve mutants, we imaged and analyzed different mutant individuals to see if ectopic folds form at regular positions and timing, which suggest they are driven by patterning, or if they are stochastic, which suggest they are driven by mechanical forces.
+To understand the causes of ectopic folding in btd and eve mutants, we imaged and analyzed different mutant individuals to see if ectopic folds form at regular positions and timing.
 We find that the formation dynamics and position of these ectopic folds is variable between individual mutant embryos (@fig:ectopic-variability).
+Even between left and right side of the same embryo (@fig:ectopic-variability).
+This suggest they are driven by patterning, or if they are stochastic, which suggest they are driven by mechanical forces.

 <!--Position of ectopic folding is biased-->